 What made this a good idea?
 I can’t start off my feelings on this official state fossil in any better way than Michael Gaynor from the Washingtonian put it:

 “Unfortunately this specimen was used to try and name a new genus, ‘Capitalsaurus,’ in honor of the nation’s capital,” the Smithsonian website says.
-“This is not scientifically justified, and the name ‘Capitalsaurus’ has no validity.”
+“This is not scientifically justified, and the name ‘Capitalsaurus’ has no validity.”“Capitalsaurus” is not a recognized fossil, species or anything – it’s a completely improvised representation of what could be cool about fossils, and then hyped up with pageantry and children holding hands while swaying back and forth in a circle.

 Working with students from two local elementary schools, he [local paleontologist Peter Kranz] presented his findings to the council.
 It was there that Capitol Hill’s own (maybe) dinosaur benefited from the once-thought-extinct act of political compromise, and the Official Dinosaur Designation Act of 1998 was enacted.